๐Replication method

 When syncing a table incrementally, only new or modified data will be synced.
 Simply put, if you've synced a row before and it has since been updated, this mode will combine the two rows in the destination and use the updated data.

-In order to detect which records has been modified since the last sync, a cursor field has to be defined.
-The updated_at column in the database is often the cursor field
+In order to detect which records has been modified since the last sync, a cursor field

 When running queries on the data source, to identify updated records, the connectors are running queries that are equivalent to: